nvennin/test-www/procedures/Procedure_GDP_HBQIN_Outsourced Activities.md

 * Oversee the qualification, approval and monitoring of GDP Third Party Providers.

 ### Supply Chain
-* Support the management of Third—Party Providers across the entire Supply chain.
+* Support the management of Third Party Providers across the entire Supply chain.

 ## PROCEDURE